 This course explores the language of photography and its evolving role as a creative image-making tool in the visual arts.
 Emphasis is on image content and context rather than on technical process.
 Structured as a studio and seminar, this course incorporates both film-based and digital photography.
 The studio portion is based on the production and evaluation of photographs produced in response to assignments.
 The seminars involve a series of topical readings and visual presentations that examine the interface of art and technology, contemporary artistic practice, aesthetics, and the social meaning of pictures.
-Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. Δ Artistic Expression Prerequisite: Sophomore standing.
+Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. Δ Artistic Expression pottery), painting, sculpture, photography, mixed media, and decorative arts.
+Through readings and discussions, students create a socio-historical framework for the interpretation and analysis of works of art.
+Although the voices of visual artists take the foreground, students also pay close attention to the thinkers who have helped shape the complexity, diversity, and contradictions of African American art.
+The underlying goal is to gain an understanding of the variety of art that is categorized under the heading African American and consider how race is constructed through visual art. Δ CIV: Social Justice; Humanities: Historical Analysis

-ART 2250 - African-American Art and Thought 4cr
+ART 2250 - African American Art and Thought 4cr